 - Weight gain or fluid retention

-- Irregular periods (absent or too frequent and heavy)
+- Irregular periods (absent, or, if your progesterone to estrogen ratio is off, too frequent and heavy)

 - Mood changes or an increase in anxious thoughts

 - Irritability or trouble relaxing